lynndao2701/lynndao2701.github.io/_pages/about_me.md

 author_profile: true
 ---

-I'm **Lynn Dao** — a Vietnamese-Australian based between Newcastle and Perth.
-I graduated from the University of Newcastle with a Bachelor of Business Analytics (Distinction, GPA 6.3/7.0 — highest in cohort) and I'm building my career at the intersection of data, business analysis, and technology.
+I'm **Lynn Dao** — a Vietnamese-Australian based between Newcastle and Perth, and a Business Analytics graduate from the University of Newcastle (Distinction, GPA 6.3/7.0 — highest in cohort).
+Trilingual: fluent English, native Vietnamese, learning German.
+Outside work: swimming, food, and keeping up with new tech.

-Outside of work I enjoy swimming, exploring new food venues, and keeping up with the latest in tech.
-I'm trilingual — fluent in English, native in Vietnamese, and learning German — and I bring that same openness to learning into everything I do professionally.

 ---

-## What I'm currently doing
+## Currently

 <div class="ld-now">
-  <strong>💼 Freelance:</strong> Building and supporting a business website for Charl Nails and Wellness — translating business requirements into a digital presence that has contributed to ~10% monthly growth in new customers.<br/><br/>
+  <strong>💼 Freelance:</strong> Building and supporting a business website for Charl Nails and Wellness — translated business requirements into a live site that's driven ~10% monthly growth in new customers and an 85% improvement in online visibility.<br/><br/>
   <strong>🔍 Job seeking:</strong> Graduate and entry-level roles in ICT Business Analysis, Data Analysis, BI, and Reporting.<br/><br/>
-  <strong>📚 Learning:</strong> Deepening skills in SQL, Python data pipelines, and advanced Power BI.
+  <strong>📚 Learning:</strong> SQL, Python data pipelines, and advanced Power BI.
 </div>

 ---